smnh/single-config/README.md

 - `dev`: used if `NODE_ENV` is `development`
 - `prod`: used if `NODE_ENV` is `production`
 - `test`: used if `NODE_ENV` is `test`

+The environment can also be supplied manually.

+The list of selectors the configuration file supports needs to be specified in a top-level value in the JSON file, in the `"_envs"` key.

 > Matching selectors for `development` and `production` are `dev` and `prod` respectively.
 This is to allow using the shorter versions